zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Moustafa says, “I’m trying out a new kind of virtua l reality.”
 “To try out” is a two- word phrasal verb that here means to test something , to do something for the first time, especially when you are trying to deter mine whether you like it or not and or whether you want to buy it or not.
 “To try o ut” can also mean to try to become a member of a team.
 That use of the phrasal verb is more common in schools.
 You can “try out” for the basketball team – you can try to become a member of the basketball team.
 But here, “to try ou t” means to test something.

 “Virtual reality” is a computer-made or computer-ge nerated experience.
 Usually it involves you wearing a special device that looks li ke goggles that you put on your head, and it seems as though you are in a different  place or experiencing something that is not real.
-That’s the meaning of t he word “virtual” (virtual) in this phrase or term.
+That’s the meaning of the word “virtual” (virtual) in this phrase or term.
 Tatiana says, “You mean like flight  simulators?”
 A “flight (flight) simulator (simulator)” is a machine that is used to  teach people how to fly an airplane.
 You’re not actually in the airplane, but you’re in a special machine that makes it seem as if you were in an airplane.

 Flight simulators, I guess, are a kind of virtual r eality, but the virtual reality that people talk about nowadays usually involves somethi ng more sophisticated, and often with just something over your eyes, or perhap s something in your ears and over your eyes.
 Moustafa says, “This is much more s ophisticated.”
 The word “sophisticated” (sophisticated) means here advanced  – more complex with more technology.
 He says, “This system creates a complet e sensory experience.”